 How is my rating calculated?

 After every session, we ask students to rate their tutor on a scale of 1 to 5.
 Your rating is an average of all ratings that you have received on Cambly filtering unfair ratings.
-We perform extensive filtering on the ratings to ensure that they are fair, including the filtering of sessions that are too short, that had low connection ratings, that resulted in a report, that were free trials, etc. The current average tutor rating on Cambly is a 4.8 / 5.0.
+The current average tutor rating on Cambly is a 4.8 / 5.0.
 Ratings are updated once a week, so no single student's review will impact your overall rating.

 What if I get an unfair rating?

 We do extensive filtering in order to minimize unfair ratings.
 Also, given that a tutor may accumulate hundreds to thousands of ratings over time, a few unfair ratings has very little impact on the overall rating.
 In fact, over time, a tutor's rating should be representative of the tutor's ability to impress students.

 Can I get feedback on why my rating dropped or increased?

 How does my rating impact my Cambly experience?

 Tutors with higher ratings receive higher Priority Hour access (up to 3 weeks).
 In addition, students often choose their tutor based on the tutors' experience and overall ratings.

 How can I improve my ratings?

 The best way to improve your ratings is to try your best to impress every student you get.
 Some methods that have been successful for top tutors are: focusing the session on the student's specific needs, coming prepared with a library full of great content, giving many corrections, maintaining a friendly and encouraging atmosphere, etc. The bottom line is if a student believes that you are helping them, they will not only rate you highly, but also come back to you again and again.
 A great rating is just a byproduct of helping your students.
 Check the Tutor Guide for some Best Practice Videos from top tutors.